dendronhq/dendron-site/vault/dendron.topic.publishing-legacy.navigation.md

 ## Nav Exclude

-To exclude an item from navigation, you can set the [[nav_exclude|dendron.topic.publishing.configuration#nav_exclude]] on the note frontmatter.
+To exclude an item from navigation, you can set the [[nav_exclude|dendron.topic.publishing-legacy.configuration#nav_exclude]] on the note frontmatter.
 This will exclude it from both the navigation side bar and the table of contents.

 ## Children